guruevi/VMSFTPClient/README.md

 This was tested against OpenVMS 8.3, not sure about the details of other FTP servers on VMS

+## Use in Cronicle/Docker etc
-Output JSON adapted to run as a plugin in Cronicle
+Output JSON adapted to run as a plugin in Cronicle with rudimentary progress

+Reads keys from config.json and override them with environment variables prefixed with VMSFTP_